artefactual/archivematica-docs/admin-manual/installation/installation.rst

 7. Disable Unused Services

-Archivematica 1.8.0 uses nginx as http server, and gunicorn as wsgi server.
-This means that some services used in Archivematica 1.5.0 should be stopped and disabled before performing the upgrade.
+Archivematica |release| uses nginx as http server, and gunicorn as wsgi server.
+This means that some services used in Archivematica |previous_release| should be stopped and disabled before performing the upgrade.

 .. code:: bash